 Instructions

-- In a large bowl, whisk together egg, mayonnaise, parsley, mustard, Worcestershire sauce, Old Bay seasoning, and salt until smooth.
+- In a mixing bowl, whisk together the egg, mayonnaise, parsley, mustard, Worcestershire sauce, Old Bay seasoning, and salt.

-- Gently fold in the lump crab meat and saltine cracker crumbs without breaking up the crab too much.
+- Gently fold in the crab meat and saltine cracker crumbs using a silicone spatula.

-- Cover the mixture and chill in the refrigerator for at least 30 minutes to help maintain shape during baking.
+- Chill the mixture for at least 30 minutes in the refrigerator.

 - Prep Time: 30 minutes